sirbuig/operating-systems/docs/week-7/scheduler_algorithms.md

 :::important question

-**How can we test the speed of a program?** For P3 we had a burst time of 3ms, but in real life it took 30ms to run (10 times more), and this number solely depends on the scheduler.
+**How can we test the runtime of a program?** For P3 we had a burst time of 3ms, but in real life it took 30ms to run (10 times more), and this number solely depends on the scheduler.

 Find the answer on [this page](https://sirbuig.github.io/operating-systems/category/weeks-1-2/test-speed-of-a-program.md)